-The LLB and the BA (Law) are excellent programmes that meet the demand from highly qualified students who wish to study law as an academic discipline, irrespective of whether they wish to pursue a career in legal practice.
-In addition to the study of the foundation subjects of English law, both programmes allow you to specialise in areas of law according to your own interests and future career plans.
+The LLB Law meets the demand from highly qualified students who wish to study law as an academic discipline, irrespective of whether they wish to pursue a career in legal practice.

-Students registered on either course may apply at the beginning of year two to be transferred on to one of the School's four-year degree courses, which incorporate a year abroad studying the law of that country.
-Successful students can choose between America, Australia, China, Europe, New Zealand, and South East Asia (see right).
-However, this is highly competitive and transfer cannot be assumed.
-For those intending to follow a legal career, the grounding in different legal systems will prove very attractive to employers and, in particular, to leading international firms of solicitors.
+You may apply at the beginning of year two to be transferred to one of the school's four-year degree courses, which incorporate a year abroad studying the law of that country.
+The school has partner law schools in Australia, Canada, Europe (various countries), Hong Kong, New Zealand, Singapore and the USA.
+However, this is highly competitive and transfer should not be assumed.
+For those intending to follow a legal career, the grounding in different legal systems will prove very attractive to prospective employers and, in particular, the leading international firms of solicitors.

 LLB Law as a four-year degree

 If selected to transfer to one of the four-year degrees, you will spend your third year at a partner law school in another country.
 This may be in Australia, Canada, Europe (various countries) Hong Kong, New Zealand, Singapore or the USA.